shivdeepak/notes.shiv.info/_posts/2025-04-19-simple-typescript-project-setup.markdown

 mkdir src
 touch src/index.ts

-# you can add your typescript code to index.ts
+# you can add your TypeScript code to index.ts
 # Maybe put `console.log("Hello World");` to get started.

 ```